 The sound of the solo guitar is just this pedal, wah pedal Cry Baby and some Delay and Reverb added post in the mix.

 Using hardware pedals has its own pros and cons, but not having the chance to re-amp and tweak the tone further in the mix, turned me back to the software solutions.

 Back to the Software

-Arie / Aradaz / and I have found each other on KVR Audio forums and we became good friends, sharing the passion of the technology and the desire of perfecting the guitar tones using amp simulators.
+Arie / Aradaz / and I have found each other on KVR Audio forums and we became good friends, sharing the passion and the desire to get perfect guitar tones, using software.

 10 years later we are still together sharing the same philosophy and working for the love of the music and tone!

 And always remember where your inspiration came from and why you are still going.
 Time flies by…but please don’t become an observer; propel your life forward by being mindful.
 Take a moment to observe what you are doing this very minute and keep the fire inside.

 Bulgarian guitarist Dimitar Nalbantov found solace in the recorded works of guitar greats such as Jimi Hendrix, Joe Satriani and Steve Vai.
 Nalbantov’s love of art and music has been cultivated into a career as an art teacher but more importantly to music fans he has found inspiration in the guise of the beloved string instrument the electric guitar.
 Taking his passion for artistic endeavors, Nalbantov picked up the electric guitar in ’93 and never looked back.

 Born in Asenovgrad, Bulgaria in 1976, Dimitar Nalbantov lives and works there today as an art teacher.
 His free time however, is devoted to his true passion – the guitar.
 Dimi (as his friends call him) displayed an interest in art and music at a young age, but it was art that was chosen to be the focus of his formal education.
 That focus began to shift in his high school years when one day in 1993, he picked up an electric guitar for the first time.